Bleedmagic/Bleedmagic-Extension-Pack/README.md

 1. Download and install [Visual Studio Code](https://code.visualstudio.com/).
 2. Go to the **Extensions** view by clicking on the Extensions icon in the Activity Bar on the side of the window or using the `Ctrl+Shift+X` shortcut.
 3. Search for **Bleedmagic's Extension Pack** and click **Install**.

-Alternatively, you can install directly via the CLI:

 ## Contributions